 Reading is such a valuable life skill and is also relevant across all subjects within school.
 Regular practise really does make a huge difference to reading ability, as does talking about what has been read with someone at home too.
 Please try to ensure your child reads at home for at least 15 minutes each night and gets their home/school diary signed to indicate that this has happened.
 We will continue to complete a 30 minute session of guided reading daily in the classroom where all children get the opportunity to read new, exciting texts and answer questions about them.

-PE will take place on Tuesday and Thursday during the Spring term in Year Five.
-On Tuesdays the children will be outdoors for PE playing Hockey until half-term and then it will time to prepare for SPORTS DAY!
-On Thursdays they will have indoor PE, however with the weather being warmer some of these sessions will be outdoors.
+PE will take place on Tuesday and Friday during the Spring term in Year Five.
+On Tuesdays the children will be playing Tag Rugby, learning many of the skills and techniques needed to pass the ball backwards and tackle the opposing team.
+On Fridays they will have outdoor PE.
 It is expected that your child will have the appropriate PE kit for these sessions available in school.
 The correct PE kit consists of: a white t-shirt, red shorts and plimsolls for indoor sports.
 Trainers are required for outdoor activities.